makeitsoDIY/makeitsoDIY.github.io/_posts/2017-11-24-build-PiCa_SU-concept.md

 ---
 layout: post
-title: The PiCa_SU - A RasPi-based IP-cam for streaming and more - from wishlist to concept
+title: The PiCa_SU - a RasPi-based IP-cam for streaming and more
 ---

 ## Introduction